 - One side-quest has Geralt encounter a fat Sylvan (basically a Satyr) who has convinced the local villagers he's a god.
 They give excessive sacrifices of food to placate him.
 Geralt can kill him, convince him to tone down the demands (since the villagers are starving due to the war), or show them the man behind the curtain.

 - Pretty much anytime Geralt encounters any oddity or behavior considered strange by general population, he keeps his calm and isn't surprised in the slightest.
-Then again, that man is nearly 100 years old.
+Then again, the man is nearly a hundred years old.
 He's seen quite a few things.

 - And upon meeting the soothsayer, the man refuses to give Geralt any help while his goat is lostnote , leading to this line.

 - While leading Princess - the goat - back to the Pellar Geralt suddenly starts talking to the thing.

 Geralt: You have a quality every good Roach should have: you don't talk much.

 - One of the odd jobs Geralt takes in Novigrad leads him to settle a debt.
 However, the merchant who owes the money claims he'll pay "when palm trees sprout on Skellige."note Solution?
 Using Axii and saying "Palm trees have already sprouted on Skellige."
 It works.